Div290/CeeBERT/README.md

 Part 2: Evaluate UBERT using the prediction matrix which could be done by running "UBERT one exit" file.
 We have provided the prediction matrix for Yelp dataset as a csv file which could be used to evaluate UBERT(Early_Exit_Confidence_data_yelp____.csv)

-For UBERT with 2 exits execute the "UBERT_for_two_layers_reduced" file.
+For UBERT with 2 exits execute the "ubert_same" file.

 ## Requirements
 To install requirements